II 28 WHO IS THIS?

 Who is this?
 Perhaps it is Michel de Nostredame himself?
 Probably not as Michel was aware of the division between the early screaming prophets high on drink whose babble was supposedly from God and the later prophets whose words were considered, even prepared, and delivered with sobriety.
 The name Moses itself means something like “gushing forth”, by the way, and section 22 ‘Nabu’ of the Nostradamus Quatrain II 62 MABUS BY NAME explains ancient prophetic methods further.

 OF ‘surnom’ was the name added to the baptismal name which added-in a place or occupation or other patronymic.
 It became the ‘family name’ and today might even be a nickname or stagename.
-Here it is referring to a surname that has more than one word, as with many Islamists. (‘Ibn’ is a common Arab one and ‘al’ or ‘the’ often precedes the proper noun, frequently expressed in flowing calligraphy.)
-This associative style is to be found in some older French surnames also.
+Here it is referring to a surname that has more than one word, as with many Islamist names.
+‘Ibn’ or ‘son of’ is a common Arab one and ‘al’ or ‘the’ often precedes the proper noun, frequently expressed in flowing calligraphy.
+This associative style is to be found with French surnames also.

 Line 2, OF ‘repos’ is calm, quietude, immobility, inactivity, rest.